 CONTRACT

-PRICE 2006-2010: The Contract Price for deliveries by Respondent to NPC during the period 2006-2010 is defined as the sum of the Base Charge and the Fuel Charge.
+PRICE 2006-2016: The Contract Price for deliveries by Respondent to NPC during the period 2006-2016 is defined as the sum of the Base Charge and the Energy Charge.

 BASE

 CHARGE: NPC shall pay to Respondent for service provided during a month a Base Charge equal to the product of (a) the Base Rate and (b) the energy (in MWh) delivered during the month.